 Endovascular aneurysm repair (EVAR) was first pioneered in the early 1990s.
-Since then technology of the devices has rapidly progressed and EVAR is now widely used as treatment of thoracic and abdominal aortic aneurysms.
-It is performed in patients undergoing elective aneurysm repair as well as patients undergoing emergency repair (eg. traumatic aortic injury and ruptured AAA).
+Since then the technology of the devices has rapidly progressed and EVAR is now widely used as a treatment of thoracic and abdominal aortic aneurysms (AAA).

 - sharply angulated iliac arteries